Claualvarez/Internal_structure_similarity_benchmark/README.md

 # Internal_structure_similarity_benchmark

 We constructed a database of proteins without internal sequence and structure similarity.
-To this end, we used three sequential filters ON A a subset of the PDB composed of 28337 non-redundant chains, as determined by BLASTClust at 30% sequence identity:
+To this end, we used three sequential filters on a subset of the PDB composed of 28337 non-redundant chains, as determined by BLASTClust at 30% sequence identity:

+1) Structural symmetry filter: SymD Z-score < 4
+2) Conserved internal sequence similarity filter: InterPro sequence signatures
+3) Sequence and structure evaluation using FiRES, HHrepID, lalign, RADAR, CE-symm, ReUPred and Swelfe

 # Other benchmark databases